puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

     vim vimrc/files/vimrc

 We'll keep things simple.
 By default, line numbering is disabled.
-Add the following line to then end of the file to tell Vim to turn on line numbering.
+Add the following line to the end of the file to tell Vim to turn on line numbering.

     set number